mebmrauf/mebmrauf/README.md

 > **"It's not at all important to get it right the first time.
 It's vitally important to get it right the last time."**
 > – Andrew Hunt and David Thomas

-> **"It's hard enough to find an error in your code when you're looking for it; it's even harder when you've assumed your code is error-free."**
+> **"Research is tough, and motivation is crucial—working on something you genuinely find interesting will keep you engaged and excited."**
-> – Steve McConnell
+> – Unknown

 ---